Aellawah/Linkedin-Description-Word-2-Vec-project-/README.md

 * generated bigrams in the data
 * applied lemmatization for (Adverbs and ADjectives only) since that's the best strategy with our data

-# Finally i reached the below is results
+Finally i reached the below results

 <img width="904" alt="Word 2vec results" src="https://user-images.githubusercontent.com/67180181/142373913-78a64135-8d98-4fdc-b14a-964c734c05bc.png">